Sublime Summer in Edmonds, Part Two

 For the full lineup of everything happening at this year’s Taste Edmonds, visit their website.

 Even though school is back in session, summer in Edmonds doesn’t come to a close until the annual Edmonds Classic Car & Motorcycle Show.

 The downtown streets transform into an oasis of over 325+ classic vehicles that draws over 10,000 attendees.
 Along with all of the cars and motorcycles, the event features music, food (including a free pancake breakfast), Pinewood Derby races for the kids, and a free screening of the Seahawks game at the Edmonds Theater.

 Put on by the Edmonds Chamber of Commerce, 2018 marks the 18th year of this free community event.
-For all of the details, check out the Classic Car Show web page.
+For all of the details, check out their website.